incoresemi/uatg/docs/source/tutorial.rst

 these plugins and thereby generating, compiling and simulating tests on different targets.
 It provides a management surface of sorts.

-In this section, we will be setting up RiVer Core and then use UTG to run tests on the Chromite DUT.
+In this section, we will be setting up RiVer Core and then use UATG to run tests on the Chromite DUT.

-.. warning:: We are assuming that you have worked through the :ref:`Quickstart<quickstart>`, ergo, have UTG already installed.
+.. warning:: We are assuming that you have worked through the :ref:`Quickstart<quickstart>`, ergo, have UATG already installed.

 Installing RiVer Core
 =====================